Love Is All Around: Certifications

+Release history

 Other cover versions and film uses

 Prior to achieving international success with their single "These Eyes", "Love Is All Around" was covered by The Guess Who around 1967/68, and is available on compilation album This Time Long Ago.
 The song was also covered by Lotta Engbergs orkester as "Du ger mig av din kärlek" with Swedish lyrics written by Peter Stedt in 1994 while the Spanish rendering "El Amor Me Envuelve (Sabes Que Te Amo)" was recorded by Rocío Banquells for her 1999 album Fuerza Del Amor.
-Other covers include an easy-listening version by The Johnny Mann Singers on the 1968 Liberty Records album This Guy's in Love With You • The Look of Love.

 The song appeared in Get Real (1998) directed by Simon Shore, screenplay by Patrick Wilde.
 After its use in Four Weddings and a Funeral, the song appeared in several of Richard Curtis' other projects, including the 2003 film Love Actually (reinvented as the Christmas song "Christmas Is All Around" performed by actor Bill Nighy as fictional rock star Billy Mack), and an episode of hit sitcom The Vicar of Dibley where it is performed by a church choir.
 It also played in a season two episode of Orphan Black and included on the TV show's official soundtrack.
 R.E.M. also covered "Love Is All Around" for the soundtrack to the 1996 film I Shot Andy Warhol.
-Australian band Human Nature covered the song on their 2018 album Romance of the Jukebox, and it was also was covered by American-Scottish new wave Talking Heads.
-The song was performed a cappella in the British teen sitcom Derry Girls.
+A Wet Wet Wet arrangement of the song is also covered diegetically in season one, episode two, of the TV show Derry Girls.